debug_new.cpp File Reference

 #define _DEBUG_NEW_FILENAME_LEN 44

-#define _DEBUG_NEW_PROGNAME NULL
+#define _DEBUG_NEW_PROGNAME _NULLPTR

 #define _DEBUG_NEW_STD_OPER_NEW 1